 For a first time visitor to Maui, The Maui Tropical Plantation is a must-see!
-It’s a beautiful and Zen place to explore and spend the afternoon.
-There are plenty of activities, one of which I indulged in the most—eating!
+It is a beautiful and Zen atmosphere to explore and spend the afternoon.
+There are plenty of activities on the island, one of which I indulged in the most—eating!

-Before arriving there, I had no idea of the significance of the property on which The Mill House is located.
-This restaurant rests on a former sugar cane plantation within the former manufacturing area of the island which today has disappeared from the island all together.
-The Mill House sources all of their ingredients locally, embodying the essentials of farm-to-table practices in all of their ingredients.
-Even their interior design incorporates refurbished old trains from the mill/manufacturing plant.
+Before arriving there, I had no idea of the property on which The Mill House is located.
+This restaurant is located on the Maui Tropical Plantation (a former sugar cane plantation) and sources all of their ingredients locally, embodying the essentials of farm-to-table practices in all of their dishes.
+Their interior design incorporates refurbished old trains from the former mill/manufacturing plant.

 Kane Carbonneau, F&B Manager at The Mill House has a passion for Southern US and Polynesian cuisine which came through in a number of items on the menu.
-The farm to table menu is updated every couple of days sometimes even daily as are committed to sourcing local in season ingredients.
+The farm-to-table menu is updated a few times a week (sometimes even daily) to ensure fresh ingredients are maintained throughout.

 Ceviche (sourced from sustainable local fish farm)